awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 | --- | --- |
 | Documents per request | 25 |

 If you plan to send more than 20 requests per second, you should consider using the batch operations\.
-Batch operations enable you to send more documents in each request which may result in higher throughput\.
+With batch operations, you send more documents in each request, which may result in higher throughput\.
 For example, when you use the `DetectDominantLanguage` operation, you can send up to 20 documents per second\.
 However, if you use the `BatchRequestDominantLanguage` operation, you can send up to 250 documents per second, but processing speed may be lower\.
-For more information about throttling quotas see [ Amazon Comprehend Quotas ](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_amazon_comprehend) in the *Amazon Web Services General Reference*\.
-For more information about using the multiple document APIs, see [Multiple Document Synchronous Processing](how-batch.md)\.
+For more information about throttling quotas, see [ Amazon Comprehend Quotas ](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_amazon_comprehend) in the *Amazon Web Services General Reference*\.
+For more information about using the multiple document API operations, see [Multiple Document Synchronous Processing](how-batch.md)\.

 ## Asynchronous Operations<a name="limits-asynchronous"></a>

-Asynchronous batch jobs are run with the [StartDominantLanguageDetectionJob](API_StartDominantLanguageDetectionJob.md), [StartEntitiesDetectionJob](API_StartEntitiesDetectionJob.md), [StartKeyPhrasesDetectionJob](API_StartKeyPhrasesDetectionJob.md), [StartPiiEntitiesDetectionJob](API_StartPiiEntitiesDetectionJob.md), and [StartSentimentDetectionJob](API_StartSentimentDetectionJob.md) operations\.
-These jobs have the following limits:
+Asynchronous batch jobs that you run using the [StartDominantLanguageDetectionJob](API_StartDominantLanguageDetectionJob.md), [StartEntitiesDetectionJob](API_StartEntitiesDetectionJob.md), [StartKeyPhrasesDetectionJob](API_StartKeyPhrasesDetectionJob.md), [StartPiiEntitiesDetectionJob](API_StartPiiEntitiesDetectionJob.md), [StartSentimentDetectionJob](API_StartSentimentDetectionJob.md) operations have the following limits:

 | Description | Quota/Guideline |